-In accordance with Government Auditing Standards, we have also issued our report dated December 28, 2017, on our consideration of Yuma County Intergovernmental Public Transportation Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated August 20, 2020, on our consideration of Yuma County Intergovernmental Public Transportation Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Yuma County Intergovernmental Public Transportation Authority's internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Yuma County Intergovernmental Public Transportation Authority's internal control over financial reporting and compliance standards in considering Yuma County Intergovernmental Public Transportation Authority's internal control over financial reporting and compliance standards in considering Yuma County Intergovernmental Public Transportation Authority's internal control over financial reporting and compliance standards in considering Yuma County Intergovernmental Public Transportation Authority's internal control over financial reporting and compliance.

+Heinfeld Meech & Co.
+PC

 Heinfeld, Meech & Co., P.C.

-Heinfeld, Melch & Co., P.C.

-Phoenix, Arizona December 28, 2017
+Phoenix, Arizona August 20, 2020

-The following discussion and analysis of the financial performance of the Yuma County Intergovernmental Public Transportation Authority (YCIPTA) is intended to provide an overview of YCIPTA's financial activities for the fiscal year ended June 30, 2017.
+The following discussion and analysis of the financial performance of the Yuma County Intergovernmental Public Transportation Authority (YCIPTA) is intended to provide an overview of YCIPTA's financial activities for the fiscal year ended June 30, 2018.